claudiagerezmi/claudiagerezmi.github.io/_posts/2017-08-10-twitter-spendabit.md

 ---
-title: 'Twitter Analytics @Spendabit'
+title: 'Twitter analytics @Spendabit'
 date: 2017-08-10
 author: Claudia
 layout: post
 image: '/images/projects/main/twitter-analytics.jpg'
-tags: [projects]
+tags: [projects, data-analytics]
 ---

 **Overview:** This project consists of the analysis of data exported from Spendabit's Twitter Analytics dashboard.
 It aims to discover patterns and trends that could be used to increase social media engagement.